Sentences that can be read in several different ways may be misleading.

 It should read:

 Vivian worked on the development stage of the project and is now part of the policy group, where she has responsibility for legislation.

-Make sure that there’s no ambiguity in your writing, and that your meaning is clear.
+Make sure that there is no ambiguity in your writing, and that your meaning is clear.

-Avoid using words or phrases more than once in the same sentence (strictly speaking, you shouldn’t repeat within paragraphs).
+Avoid using words or phrases more than once in the same sentence (strictly speaking, you should not repeat within paragraphs).

-Similarly, don’t repeat phrases such as ‘the Short-term Output Indicators’ throughout a document.
-You could refer to them as ‘the Indicators’, or use a standard abbreviation (but try to avoid using too many abbreviations and acronyms).
+Similarly, do not repeat phrases such as “the Short-term Output Indicators” throughout your content.
+You could refer to them as “the Indicators”, or use a standard abbreviation (but try to avoid using too many abbreviations and acronyms).